thetllgiraffe/Portfolio/README.md

 # Portfolio
-A new portfolio with a new look
+A new portfolio with a new look.
+This portfolio includes the current projects for 2025+